Temple of Apollo (Syracuse)

 By the Editors of the Madain Project

 The Temple of Apollo (Tempio di Apollo, Greek: Ἀπολλώνιον Apollonion), is one of the most important ancient Greek monuments on the Isand of Ortygia, in front of the Piazza Pancali in modern Syracuse, Sicily, Italy.
+It is an early Archaic Doric peripteral temple erected on the island of Ortygia in the early sixth century BCE, representing one of the earliest monumental stone temples in the Greek West and a foundational monument in the architectural history of Magna Graecia.

 Overview

 Dating to the 6th century BCE, this temple is one of the most ancient Doric temples in Sicily, and among the first with the layout consisting of a peripteros of stone columns.
 This layout became standard for Greek temples.
 The temple underwent several transformations: closed during the persecution of pagans in the late Roman Empire, it was a Byzantine church, from which period the front steps and traces of a central door are preserved, and then an Islamic mosque during the Emirate of Sicily.
 After the Norman defeat of the Saracens, it was reconsecrated at the Church of the Saviour, which was then incorporated into a 16th-century CE Spanish barracks and into private houses, though some architectural elements remained visible.
-These successive renovations severely damaged the building, which were rediscovered around 1890 inside the barracks and was brought to light in its entirety thanks to the efficient excavations of Paolo Orsi.
+These successive renovations severely damaged the building, which were rediscovered around 1890 CE inside the barracks and was brought to light in its entirety thanks to the efficient excavations of Paolo Orsi.

 Architecture